 The seated child.
 With a single powerful image, Deborah Ellis draws our attention to nine children and the situations they find themselves in, often through no fault of their own.
 In each story, a child makes a decision and takes action, be that a tiny gesture or a life-altering choice.

 Jafar is a child laborer in a chair factory and longs to go to school.
 Sue sits on a swing as she and her brother wait to have a supervised visit with their father at the children’s aid society.
 Gretchen considers the lives of concentration camp victims during a school tour of Auschwitz.
-Mike survives sixty days of solitary as a young offender.
+Mike survives seventy-two days of solitary as a young offender.
 Barry squirms on a food court chair as his parents tell him that they are separating.
 Macie sits on a too-small time-out chair while her mother receives visitors for tea.
 Noosala crouches in a fetid, crowded apartment in Uzbekistan, waiting for an unscrupulous refugee smuggler to decide her fate.

 These children find the courage to face their situations in ways large and small, in this eloquent collection from a master storyteller.

 DEBORAH ELLIS is the author of more than two dozen books, including The Breadwinner, which has been published in twenty-five languages and was recently adapted into a feature-length animated film and a graphic novel.
 She has won the Governor General’s Literary Award, the Middle East Book Award, the Peter Pan Prize, the Jane Addams Children’s Book Award and the Vicky Metcalf Award for a Body of Work.
 She has received the Ontario Library Association’s President’s Award for Exceptional Achievement, and she has been named to the Order of Canada.
 She has donated almost $2 million in royalties to organizations such as Women for Women in Afghanistan, UNICEF and Street Kids International.